Ask Sherry: About a French diet and lifestyle, and keeping an all-white outfit clean

 They made the SAME FACES when my friend had pancakes and basically poured half the jug of maple syrup all over the pancakes.

-They were snide, giggling and started speaking in French, not knowing I was fluent about how Americans were such disgusting, uncultured pigs (they didn’t know we weren’t American).
+They were snide, giggling and started speaking in French, not knowing I was fluent about how Americans were such disgusting, uncultured pigs (they didn’t know we also weren’t American but were equally offended).

 I in the same manner, casually and passive-aggressively in English to my friend with me, about how French girls can be such bitches who think they’re the only ones who can speak and understand French, and should really keep their opinions to themselves before they get in trouble.